KidPudel/flutter-starter-kit/ui/widget.md

    ```

 # Helpful widgets
+- `Scaffold` fundamental building block that provides some convenients, but you can go without it, like use `CustomScrollView`
 - `SafeArea` it pads a child to match a space area
 - `Column` - when you want a simple vertical layout without scrolling.
 - `Row`